What Is a MIP Charge?

 Read our DUI Frequently Asked Questions for more information.

 Regardless of the severity of the offense, it is always best for minors and their parents to hire a skilled Colorado Springs MIP defense attorney to advise them on how to proceed and work to preserve their constitutional rights.
 Experienced legal counsel may be able to help minimize the charges so you can move past the legal issues with little to no effect on your future.
 If you are convicted of MIP, you may be able to have your record sealed one year after the conviction, if you have not been arrested for, charged with, or convicted of any crime during that year.

 If you or your child are facing minor in possession, underage DUI, or other alcohol-related charges, contact The Gasper Law Group today.
-Our criminal defense lawyers have the knowledge, skills, and resources you want for your defense.
+Our criminal defense lawyers in Colorado Springs have the knowledge, skills, and resources you want for your defense.